axiomatic-systems/skeyma/docs/api/index.rst

     If the KID is not specified, a new random KID is chosen by the server.
 If the KID is specified, a new object is created with the specified KID, unless a Key object with the same KID already exists, in which case the rest of the POST body is ignored and the existing Key object is returned with an ``HTTP 200`` status code.

   k
-    If the cleartext Key Value is not specified, a new random key value will be chosen, using a cryptographically-strong random number generator.
+    If the clear-text Key Value is not specified, a new random key value will be chosen, using a cryptographically-strong random number generator.

   ek
     If the encrypted Key Value is not specified, a new random key value will be chosen, using a cryptographically-strong random number generator.